jayetan/jayetan.github.io/source/_posts/2014-05-07-installing-drupal-locally.markdown

 <code>sudo apt-get install phpmyadmin</code>

-after you installed the LAMP
+after you installed the Apache MySQL PHP and PHPmyadmin

 download the drupal at <code>https://drupal.org/download</code>
 choose the .zip format and unzipped it after download to see the drupal folder